Javad-Alipanah/ksp/README.md

 ```

 # GraphQL Endpoint
-The project has a GraphQL endpoint by default at [localhost](http://localhot) from which you can interact with code and calculate the answer for different outputs.
+The project has a GraphQL endpoint by default at [localhost](http://localhot) from which you can interact with the application and calculate the answer for different outputs.

 If you are not familiar with GraphQL you can visit [here](https://graphql.org/) for introductory info.

-If you visit the project root at [localhost](http://localhot) you can see an interactive console form which you can execute these queries and mutations:
+If you visit the project root at [localhost](http://localhot) you can see an interactive console from which you can execute these queries and mutations:
 ###### Note: The (0, 0) cell is the upper left cell in your board

 ## Queries